The Aspirin Story

 Herbal medicine has used salicylic acid, the natural substance related to synthetic aspirin, from myrtle, willow and meadow sweet, since ancient times (at least 2500 BCE).
 Ancient history has many examples of humans using salicylic acid for medicinal purposes; there are clay tablets from the Assyrians in the Sumerian period (around 4000 years ago) in which willow leaves are recommended for rheumatic disease, the Egyptians describe the use of willow leaves or myrtle for joint pain or inflammation and Hippocrates (460-377 BCE) recommended an extract of willow bark for fever, pain and child birth.
 Ancient Chinese, Roman and Native American civilizations have all long recognised the benefits of plants containing salicylic acid for their medicinal benefits1,2,3,4.

-Meadow sweet, another source of acetylsalicylic acid, was one of three most scared herbs to the Druid Celts (the other two are water-mint and vervain) and is one of the 50 ingredients in the drink ‘Save’ mentioned in Chaucer’s 14th century Knight’s Tale (known as Medwort or Meadwort)5.
+Meadow sweet, another source of acetylsalicylic acid, was one of three most sacred herbs to the Druid Celts (the other two are water-mint and vervain) and is one of the 50 ingredients in the drink ‘Save’ mentioned in Chaucer’s 14th century Knight’s Tale (known as Medwort or Meadwort)5.

 It was an English clergyman, Reverend Edward Stone who carried out the first scientific study of the benefits of willow bark when he used it successfully to treat fever ‘ague’ in 50 of his parishioners.
 He documents this in a letter to the President of the Royal Society in 1763 6.